 Thankfully, it only takes a little bit of time to put together.
 Here are a few things I’ve discovered over the years of making this enchilada casserole that make it easy as can be.

 Here’s my enchilada casserole recipe.
-I sure hope your family loves it as much as mine does.
-Let me know your favorite combinations when you try it.
+I hope your family loves it as much as we do.

 - olive oil